shiinamiyuki/mcgp/entry.md

 The authors also introduce two variance reduction techniques for the WoS algorithm.
 In the first technique, control variates are used to reduce the variance of both the solution and the gradient.
 The most interesting part is that, the variance of the solution is controlled by the running estimate of the gradient, and the variance of the gradient is controlled by the running estimate of the solution.
 In other words, they reinforce each other.

 Although one of the advantages of the WoS algorithm is that one can evaluate the solution locally, it's often desired to solve a PDE on the whole domain and the WoS algorithm will behave poorly in this setting if without extra handling.
 Therefore, the author also introduced adaptive sampling and interpolation using moving least squares.
-The author proposed a simple adaptive sampling scheme that adds a samples if the 1st order taylor expansion at that point cannot approxiate the solution well.
+The author proposed a simple adaptive sampling scheme that adds samples if the 1st order Taylor expansion at that point cannot approximate the solution well.